rotundasoftware/cartero/README.md

 <h1>Cartero</h1>

+<h1>Cartero</h1>

 In the year 2013, why do we still organize our web assets like it's 1990, grouping them together in big separate directories by their type?
 Instead, why don't we leverage directories a bit more effectively and put, for example, assets that are just used by one particular page in the same directory as that page's template?
 It sure would be nice to be able to quickly switch between those closely related files!
 And what about modular assets like personModel.js, personView.js, person.css, etc.?
 Why don't we keep those together in a single "person" directory, instead of spreading them out all over the place?

 One of the obstacles has been that asset management has a lot of moving parts.
-A complete general solution needs to address preprocessing (i.e. compiling .scss, .coffee, etc.) for arbitrary asset types, minification and concatenation, but just in production mode, and dependency management bewteen "bundles" of assets.
+A complete general solution needs to address preprocessing (i.e. compiling .scss, .coffee, etc.) for arbitrary asset types, minification and concatenation, but just in production mode, and dependency management between "bundles" of assets.

 Cartero works on top of [Grunt.js](http://gruntjs.com/) and together with package managers like [Bower](http://bower.io/), addressing these issues so that we can more effectively organize assets, optimize their delivery, and scale up applications.